crs4/bbmri-it-school-tutorials/06-tutorial-openehr/openEHR_Tutorial.md

 | openEHR-EHR-CLUSTER.specimen.v1 | specimen | Cluster->Specimen(v1) |

 ### 1.4 Creating the template in Archetype Designer
-1. open the Archetype Designer https://tools.openehr.org/designer/ and log in via github, Google or Microsoft account.
+1. Open the Archetype Designer https://tools.openehr.org/designer/ and log in via github, Google or Microsoft account.

-2. create a new project
+2. Create a new repository, setting "Local folder" as the type.

-3. enter the project
+3. Enter the repository.

-4. import all the archetypes.
-Click "import" button, on top of the page, then "Browse" and choose all the previously downloaded archetypes, then "upload all", and at last push the "close" button.
+4. Import all the archetypes.
+Click the "Import" button, on top of the page, then "Browse" and choose all the previously downloaded archetypes, then "Upload all", and at last push the "Close" button.

 5. Click "New->Template".
-In the pop up window choose openEHR-EHR-COMPOSITION.report.v1 as the root archetype id and call this new template "biobank_report_template"
+In the pop-up window, choose _openEHR-EHR-COMPOSITION.report.v1_ as the Root Archetype Id and call this new template "biobank_report_template".
+This step initialises the template by displaying a tree structure on the left.
+As individual nodes are selected, the details of each are displayed on the right (node ID, occurrences, description, etc.).

+6. First, include in the **_context_** the structures needed to contain biobank and participant data:

-6. click "extension" of other_context and add the Organisation archetype that you find on the bottom right of the page
+	6-1.
+From the tree view, select the "Extension" SLOT under the "other_context" attribute and add the _Organisation_ archetype from the bottom right of the page.

-7. click "additional_details" and add case_identification
+	6-2.
+Within the SLOT "Additional_details" add the _Case identification_ archetype.

+7. Then structure the **_content_** by organizing it into three sections for demographics, diagnosis and sample information:

-8. click "content" and add openEHR-EHR-SECTION.adhoc.v1 which you rename "Demographics" by clicking twice the old name and typing the new one.
+	7-1.
+Click "content" to add an _Ad hoc heading_ archetype and rename it to "Demographics" by clicking twice the old name and typing the new one.

-9. click "items" and add the following items:
-    - birth_summary
+	7-2.
+Within this section, add the following archetypes by clicking on the "item" element:
-    - gender
+    - Birth summary

-10. click "content" and add openEHR-EHR-SECTION.adhoc.v1 which you rename "Diagnosis" by clicking twice the old name and typing the new one.

-11. click "items" and add the following item:
-    - problem_diagnosis
+    - Gender

-12. click "specific_details" and add "timing_nondaily"

-13. click "content" and add openEHR-EHR-SECTION.adhoc.v1 which you rename "Sample" by clicking twice the old name and typing the new one.

-14. add "specimen_summary" to "items"

-15. add "specimen" to the "additional_details" section of "specimen_summary"
+	7-3.
+Add a second section by clicking the "content" attribute of the root archetype and selecting an _Ad hoc heading_ archetype.
+Rename it to "Diagnosis".

+	7-4.
+Within this section, add the _Problem/Diagnosis_archetype by clicking on the "item" element.

+	7-5.
+In the "Specific details" SLOT,  nest the _Timing - non-daily_ archetype.

+	7-6.
+Add a third section to the "content" and label it "Sample".

+	7-7.
+Add the _Specimen summary_ archetype within this section.

+	7-8.
+Add the _Specimen_ archetype within the "Additional details" SLOT of _Specimen summary_.

-16. rename all the nodes and archetypes that contain the information we are interested in accord with each row of the table reported in section 1.1.
+8. Rename all the nodes and archetypes that contain the information we are interested in accord with each row of the table reported in section 1.1.
 That is, find the node original name and change it to the new node name and, if needed, change the corresponding archetype name to the new one.

-17. remove all nodes not mapped to one of the data we want to store.
+9. Remove all nodes not mapped to one of the data we want to store.
 Click the node you need to remove, e.g, Report ID under context->other_context, on the right change the occurrences from 0..1 or 0..* or any other value to 0..0.
 The first number is the minimum of occurrences, the second one is the maximum, so we are setting to zero the minimum and maximum occurences for each node we are not interest in.

 The final template should look like this:

 ![Template Only Selected Nodes](./images/04-template-only-selected-nodes.png)

-18. set the occurrences for the Samples.
+10. Set the occurrences for the Samples.
 Click "Specimen summary" and set the occurrences to "0..*" .
 Asterisk means any number so now we can attribute any number of samples, include none, to each patient.

-19. click "year of sample collection".
+19. Click "Year of sample collection".
 On the right remove "Interval:Date Time" from available types and set Pattern dropdown menu to "year only".

-20. click Save, fill it with the needed version info (your choice), then click "export" and then "export->export to OPT"
+20. Click Save, fill it with the needed version info (your choice), then click "export" and then "export->export to OPT".

 ## 2. Upload Template into EHRBase
 In this section we set up EHRBase and interact with it.
 The final objectives are the insertion of the template just created and the retrieval of an example composition for that template.